elishagretton/building-ecommerce-site/README.md

 #### Data Setup

+To set-up the data, first upload the data to Supabase.

-To first select the data, the `data/requests.ts` file has been created to store these queries.
+Then select the data, the `data/requests.ts` file has been created to store these queries.
 For example, to select all the product data:
 ```typescript
 export async function selectProductData(supabase: any) {
   let { data: products, error } = await supabase